Located inside the Harry Reid International Airport

 For information call (702) 455-7968 or email CCParks@ClarkCountyNV.gov

 After Clark County purchased the field, renaming it McCarran Airport, the Crocketts operated Alamo Airways, supplying the needs of commercial, private and general aviation aircraft and pilots at the airport until 1968.
-The Thunderbird was a noted feature of the airport, and was actually first on the scene of a couple of emergencies, being lighter and faster than the main fire/rescue vehicles.
+The Thunderbird was a noted feature of the airport and was first on the scene of a couple of emergencies, being lighter and faster than the main fire/rescue vehicles.

 This vehicle is an exact duplicate of the original crash wagon, having been restored by the Imperial Palace from photographs supplied by Mrs. George Crockett.
 Once the restoration was completed, Mrs. Crockett presented the vehicle to the people of Clark County for display at the airport as part of the Howard W. Cannon Aviation Museum exhibits.

 Las Vegas has never been the kind of community to let a new idea lie dormant.
 Within months of the first airplane flight to the area, Clark County had its first airfield.
-Named Anderson Field for the land owners, its opening on Thanksgiving Day, 1920 was a celebration in aviation.
+Named Anderson Field for the landowners, its opening on Thanksgiving Day, 1920 was a celebration in aviation.
 Renowned fliers of the era like Clarence Prest and Emery Rodgers took part in the fly in.

 The field was designed by Robert Hausler.
 As an army pilot Hausler had flown over Las Vegas in 1918 en route from Los Angeles to Salt Lake City while scouting new air mail routes.

 In those first years, both Clarence Prest and Emery Rogers returned to Las Vegas to try to start aviation businesses.
-Neither was successful.
+Neither were successful.
 Walter Varney, who later founded Varney Air in Northern Nevada, started a flying school at Anderson Field in 1923, but it too failed.

 In 1925, Earl and Leon Rockwell bought the field.
 This proved fortuitous.
 Later that year, Harris Hanshue began negotiations with the Rockwells to bring his new airline, Western Air Express, to the field.
 The contract was signed, and Western Air Express started flying to Las Vegas on April 17, 1926.

-The first flights brought out the town, and put Las Vegas and Clark County on the commercial airline map.
+The first flights brought out the town and put Las Vegas and Clark County on the commercial airline map.
 Clark County has continued to be served by commercial air transportation ever since.

 Those first flights carried airmail only.
 Not until May 23 were the first passengers, Ben Redmen and J.A.
 Thompson, carried.
 They were given coveralls, and rode perched on the mailbags in the forward compartment of the Douglas M-2 biplane.
 Only two weeks later, the first woman to fly to Las Vegas arrived June 10.
 Maude Campbell paid $160 for round-trip passage from Salt Lake to Los Angeles via Las Vegas.